br492133/Survivor/README.md

 ## Protocol<br>

-*Note: Recorder assignments overlapped to ensure cross rater WORD WORD WROd on every episode observed in this study.
+*Note: Recorder assignments overlapped on every episode observed to mitigate rater bias in this study.

 **Data Collection**<br>